-PROJECT OVERVIEW

-PROJECT FLOOR AREA

-1,360 sq. ft.
+Project Floor Area 1,360 sq. ft.

+Energy Utility/Program

+Pacific Power and

+NW Natural

-ENERGY UTILITY/PROGRAM Pacific Power and NW Natural (\$) TOTAL PROJECT COST \$27.50 per sq. ft.
-REDUCTION IN HVAC 43% HIGH-PERFORMANCE HVAC LAYERS ON THE EFFICIENCY, AIRFLOW AND VENTILATION After doing their research, the restaurant owners decided to upgrade the building's heating and cooling followed by the ventilation system serving the dining area.
-Once complete, these two system upgrades combined to form a very high efficiency dedicated outside air system.
-DOAS separates heating and cooling from the ventilation system to allow for optimal control of each of these critical building functions.
-Building on the DOAS concept, a very high efficiency DOAS includes heat recovery ventilation and focuses on increased equipment efficiency and optimized system design.
-This approach has been proven to yield significant energy savings in new and existing commercial buildings while also providing: - Increased occupant comfort - Improved indoor air quality due to filtered 100% outside air being brought into the space - Lower energy bills because the very high efficiency HRV allows for a smaller heating and cooling system that runs less often - Saved roof space through system downsizing and reduced ductwork - Precise temperature and humidity control CONVERSION SUMMARY
+Total Project Cost \$27.50 per sq. ft.

+Reduction in HVAC Energy Use 43% This approach has been proven to yield significant energy savings in new and existing commercial buildings while also providing:

+- Increased occupant comfort - Improved indoor air quality due to filtered 100% outside air being brought into the space - Lower energy bills because the very high efficiency HRV allows for a smaller heating and cooling system that runs less often - Saved roof space through system downsizing and reduced ductwork - Precise temperature and humidity control

+Results

-RESULTS Prior to the HVAC upgrades, the restaurant experienced high energy use relative to its building size due to the energy-draining pizza oven, an inadequate vent-hood system, and heavy reliance on hot water and refrigeration.
+Prior to the HVAC upgrades, the restaurant experienced high energy use relative to its building size due to the energy-draining pizza oven, an inadequate vent-hood system, and heavy reliance on hot water and refrigeration.
 While high, this level of whole-building energy use is typical of restaurants, especially take-out restaurants that don't commit much floor space to dine-in customers.

-Despite this, the HVAC upgrade still achieved a significant 8% reduction in total building energy use-equal to savings of 119 kBtu per square foot.
-In addition to the savings, the building owners have noticed an enormous improvement in overall building comfort during the hot summer months, and the introduction of proper ventilation to the building has dramatically improved the restaurant's air quality for customers.
+Despite this, the HVAC upgrade still achieved a significant 8% reduction in total building energy use - equal to savings of 119 kBtu per square foot.
+In addition to the savings, the building owners have noticed an enormous improvement to overall building comfort during the hot summer months.
+And they also note that the introduction of proper ventilation has dramatically improved the restaurant's air quality for customers.